-At Trusted Health Plan (THP) we work hard to ensure that all of our members receive the care they need.
+At Trusted Health Plan, District of Columbia we work hard to ensure that all of our members receive the care they need.
 We are committed to you and your family.
 Should you wish to file a dispute, claim or appeal, the following information will help.
 Below you will find information on filing grievances, and appeals.

 If the care you received was less than satisfactory, or something happened to you when you received health care services from one of our providers you should file a grievance.

 Examples of reasons you might file a Grievance:

 - The care you received was not satisfactory.